-Aida’s was the choice among the most favorite in the Inasal event, perhaps because their chicken is flavorful.
-It was cooked just right.
-And you see, Bacolod chicken inasal has a rather sour taste brought about by the vinegar.
+Many people like Aida’s Manokan because their chicken is so flavorful.
+Bacolod chicken inasal has a rather sour taste because of the vinegar in the marinade.
 It is NOT marinated in soy sauce, so the flesh remains white.
 Vinegar is just combined with several other ingredients, including ginger.

 We also buy from them and occasionally eat at their branch at B.S.
-Aquino Drive, what we don’t like is that most of the skin gets burned.
+Aquino Drive.
+But what we don’t like is that most of the skin gets burned.
 I think it is because of the abrupt fire.
-But the result is juicy chicken inasal.
-We just remove most of the skin though because it has transformed mostly to carbon.
+But the result is juicy Bacolod chicken inasal.
+We just remove most of the skin because it has become charred.

 Masskara Chicken is one of the newest players but they quickly became popular.
-Their chicken is I think a wee bit bigger and also very flavorful.
+Their Bacolod chicken inasal is I think a bit bigger and also very flavorful.
 But it’s sweet and not sour.

 The Manokan Country is the hub of Bacolod Chicken Inasal.
-There are I think more than 10 open restaurants here serving inasal and other grilled chicken stuff and pork as well as blanched oysters.
+There are more than 10 different restaurants serving inasal.
+They also skewer and grill different chicken parts, including dried blood and feet.
+Additionally, they have pork barbecue as well as blanched oysters.

 Lion’s Park Grill Haus

-Lion’s Park is the first restaurant on the right side facing Manokan Country.
-It is set apart from the other open restos because it has its own garden and a children’s playground.
+Lion’s Park Grill Haus is the first restaurant on the right side facing Manokan Country.
+It is set apart from the others because it has its own garden and a children’s playground.

-So whatever taste you fancy, there is always an inasal for you.
+So whatever you fancy, there is always a Bacolod chicken inasal for you.
 Just remember to eat the inasal and rice using your hands.
-It’s how we do it here.
-And well, yeah, it’s fun and gross at the same time. :p Welcome to Bacolod!
+It’s how we the locals do it.

 History of Bacolod Chicken Inasal

-Given its proximity to the Bacolod public plaza and because it was near jeepney stops, people flocked to the area to buy the barbecued chicken we now know as Bacolod chicken inasal.
-One has to be reminded that back in the days of the 70s, the tasty dish we know of today was simply “inasal”.
-“Bacolod chicken inasal” as used in one phrase was still a long way off.
+Because of its proximity to the Bacolod public plaza and the jeepney stops, people flocked to the area.
+They bought barbecued chicken that we now know as Bacolod chicken inasal.
+Back in the 70s, the dish was simply called “inasal”.